theodesp/stable-systems-checklist/README.md

 ### Development
 - [ ] Use vulnerability scanners for every version pushed to production.
+- [ ] Use memory leak analyzers to your to your production runtime binaries.
+- [ ] Use race condition detection in your runtime binaries.
+- [ ] Acquire and investigate any vendor libraries for surprises and failure modes.

 ### Authentication
 - [ ] Ensure all passwords are hashed using appropriate crypto such as bcrypt.
 Use secure random bytes.